stephenczhao/Dora_paper_Study/README.md

 LoRA (Low Rank Adaptation) is a parameter-efficient fine-tuning technique that modifies only a small subset of model weights during training.
 Instead of updating the entire weight matrix, LoRA introduces low-rank matrices that adapt the weight direction with minimal parameter changes.
 This approach significantly reduces the number of trainable parameters, making fine-tuning less resource-intensive.

+Q2: What does rank do?
+What does it mean to have a higher/smaller rank?

 **LoRA Pseudo Code**: